andycroll/andycroll.com/_posts/2018/2018-04-29-use-hash-fetch-when-using-params-in-controllers.md

 Needing to access an item from the `params` object implies that the value is important for the correct functioning of your action.

 If you attempt to access a value using the `#[]` method and the relevant key is missing, Ruby will return `nil`.
-This might lead to `NilClass` errors if you try and use the result later on.
+This might lead to confusing `NilClass` errors if you try and use the result later on.

 Using `#fetch` means the hash will not return `nil` in the case of a missing key.
 Instead it'll raise a `KeyError`.
-You _want_ the code to raise an exception where the error happens, at the point where the data is missing.
+You _want_ the code to raise an exception at the point where the data is found to be missing, not when that value is used.

 ##  Why not?